fdevaulx/blockchain-playbook-dev/README.md

 - Decision gates to help the reader figure out what to do with blockchain
 - Have a methodology/process section (what activities/methodology one should follow to get blockchain up and running)
 - Lead playbook with some basic questions that helps the reader navigate the document
+- Some of the steps can leverage other existing blockchain efforts